Events / Schedule updated 4/15/2014

 TIME & HAVE MADE STEWARDS OF THE SEQUOIA TRAIL APPRECIATION DAYS SUCH A SUCCESS Stewards have now performed maintenance on over 2100 miles of trails since 2004

-We continue to be the largest on the ground volunteer group in the Sequoia National Forest since our beginning work in 2004 STEWARDS OF THE SEQUOIA 2014
+We continue to be the largest on the ground volunteer group in the Sequoia National Forest since beginning our program in 2004 STEWARDS OF THE SEQUOIA 2014